Faculty Essays

 This isn’t to suggest skipping Giving Tuesday or important organizational milestones, but perhaps a Giving Tuesday gift will be just one part of an overall giving strategy.

-Intermittent Almsgiving need not include heroic gestures, like juice cleanses or multi hour sauna treatments that rarely get repeated, but rather small acts that serve to accustom oneself to the process of giving.
-Each person can be as creative as they like with their own approach.
+Intermittent Almsgiving need not include heroic acts of generosity, like juice cleanses or multi hour sauna treatments that rarely get repeated, but rather small acts that serve to accustom oneself to the process of giving.

 Like diet and exercise, the degree of effort required will be personal but everyone can incline their sensibilities to become more generous through repetition.
 Perhaps it is even possible to come to enjoy doing difficult things, like the gym rat who never misses a day, or the runner who is up before dawn.
 By developing the habit of generosity it can become less of a binge activity and more a part of who we really are.